akruszewski/gibl/manuscript/chapter3.md

 Now that we have equipped ourselves with the ability to write computer programs, we will implement the components (data structures) of the blockchain.
 Throughout this chapter we will be using some new procedures.
 For some of them we will give a brief explanation.
 For others, if you are curious, you can get additional details from Racket's manuals.

-Before we start, recall that at the top of every file you have to put `#lang racket` as we mentioned in the previous chapter.
+Next, we will give a definition of serialization.
+We will rely on it heavily in the next chapter when peers will send information to each other.
+Think of it as a neat way to transform data structures to something which is easy to transfer between peers.

 I> ### Definition 1
 I>
 I> Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
 Deserialization is the opposite process - converting a stream of bytes into an object.

-TODO: why do we need serialization
+This chapter is hands-on, meaning that you will have to implement stuff as we go through.
+Exercises will be given to make sure you understand how the procedures we will build will be used.
+Every section will be named as the filename we're creating.
+Before we start, recall that at the top of every file you have to put `#lang racket` as we mentioned in the previous chapter.

 ## 3.1. `wallet.rkt`